nablang/nablang/doc/nabla/basic-syntax.md

       end
       include M2
       def foo
-        ... super # search first foo, then M2, then M1
+        ... super # search first foo, then in M2, then in M1
       end
     end

+`super` calls last method defined with this order

+if some class included shall overwrite self-defined methods, use the `:prepend` macro instead

+    class B
+      def foo
+        :puts 'B'
+      end
+    end
+    class A
+      def foo
+        :puts 'A'
+      end
+      include B
+    end
+    A[].foo # 'A'

+    class A
+      :prepend B
+    end
+    A[].foo # 'B'

+Note `:prepend` is a macro method, not declarative instruction like `include`, only methods available at the call site are put into A.

+[design NOTE] this is the same method search mechanism as in Ruby, so all own-defined methods can easily be put in a map for less search steps

 ## the final modifier